tineshsakthir/Thumbnail_Finder-Data_Labelliing-Solana_Blockchain/Notes.md

 ---------------------------------------------------

 ### 23 May 2023 :
+- [x] created a postgress docker container and with the following command,
+  ----->>>>   docker run --detach --env POSTGRES_USER=tinesh-postgresql-docker --env POSTGRES_PASSWORD=dummy --env POSTGRES_DB=ThumbnailFinderDataLabellingSolanaBlockchain --name postgres --publish 5432:5432 postgres:latestargument_1

+- [x] connected to it in the cli with the command
+  ----->>>>   docker exec -it postgres psql -U tinesh-postgresql-docker -d ThumbnailFinderDataLabellingSolanaBlockchain

 - [X] I have create a endpoint to login with the wallet address and get a token for the future login

 - [X] Created an endpoint to get the presigned url from the aws

-- [X] Tested that presigned url in the postman by specifying all the details (This takened a lot of time)
+- [X] (This takened a lot of time) Tested that presigned url in the postman by specifying all the details

 - [] Need to do UI for the third point in the next session